 Cut Travel-related Costs

 And here it’s not about the patients only – it’s also about how much the at-home doctor’s visit can cost to the provider.
-Using telemedicine can optimize and prioritize emergency cases, cut transport and clinician travel costs, or avoid those at all if the in-person visit isn’t needed.
+Using telemedicine platform development can optimize and prioritize emergency cases, cut transport and clinician travel costs, or avoid those at all if the in-person visit isn’t needed.

 Perform Home-based Triage